The Copay & The Deductible – Defined

 Deductibles SHOULD NEVER BE USED to help decide which health insurance plan is best.

-Let a physician who’s also a health insurance agent show you how to find the best plan, and get the best prices on health care.
+Let a physician who’s also an ex-health insurance agent show you how to find the best plan, and get the best prices on health care.
 Check out The Guide to Buying Health Insurance, and Health Care.
 Available NOW on Amazon, iTunes & Nook.